 A growing skills mismatch?
-Not necessarily has been added to your bookmarks.
+Not necessarily has been saved

 Job vacancy announcements are rising much faster than hires, even as unemployment remains high.
 Although there is some evidence of the skills mismatch rising after 2008, other evidence is more equivocal.